queryluke/masseffect-5e-data/data/rules/using-these-rules.md

 The __Equipment__ section has links to all of the equipment lists, weapons, mods, armor, and other unique items.

-__Spells & Powers__ contains the list of all the new Spells in this homebrew.
+__Powers__ contains the list of all the new Powers in this homebrew.

 __Bestiary__ has entirely new monsters and aliens to fight.